kitchenmagic/style-guide/README.md

 ```

-THIS IS MY NOTE:

-Add a section for how to use variables.
-How to select font sizes.
+### How to select font sizes
-How to use media queries.

-## Rules

-1. Must use variables for all fonts and colors.
-2. All font sizes must be in REM:
+If a typography element is not already selected in `_typography.scss` and you need to create a custom font size you need to use REM's instead of pixels.
 ```sass
 // Use the px-to-rem mixin to calculate pixels to rems